 Yes, the vaccines are safe.
 The Food and Drug Administration’s (FDA) review of the vaccines was thorough and rigorous, and no steps were skipped in the process to review the safety of the vaccines.
 The FDA decided that the vaccine met safety and efficacy standards based on the currently available data from more than 43,000 diverse volunteers, and it was felt the benefits of the vaccine outweighed any side effects.

-The Moderna and Pfizer COVID-19 vaccines are given to people in two doses, Pfizer’s second dose is administered 21 days after the first dose and Moderna’s is administered 28 days after the first dose.
-The effectiveness of the vaccines has only been studied after two doses.
+It depends on your vaccine, the Moderna and Pfizer COVID-19 vaccines are given to people in two doses.
+Pfizer’s second dose is administered 21 days after the first dose and Moderna’s is administered 28 days after the first dose.
+The effectiveness of these vaccines has only been studied after two doses.

 Can I get COVID-19 disease from the vaccine?

 No. You cannot develop COVID-19 from the vaccine.